Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-body color is coppery on the back and upper sides shading to silvery on the sides and whitish-yellow on the belly, stout bodied, can be confused with the creek chub
+The body is coppery on the back and upper sides shading to silvery on the sides and whitish-yellow on the belly; the stout bodied can be confused with the Creek Chub.

-Hornyhead chubs are primarily inhabitants of creeks and small to medium-sized rivers in the Des Moines, Iowa, Cedar, Wapsipinicon, Maquoketa, Turkey, and Upper Iowa river drainages, where they are rare to occasional in collections.
+Hornyhead Chubs are mainly live in creeks and small to medium-sized rivers in the Des Moines, Iowa, Cedar, Wapsipinicon, Maquoketa, Turkey, and Upper Iowa river drainages, where they are rare to occasional in collections.
 A few collections have been made in the Big and Little Sioux river drainages and in the natural lakes.

 Hornyhead chubs are stout bodied with a terete body form.
 Three characters set them apart from the creek chub.
-First, a barbel is present at the posterior end of the mandible.
-Second, the scales are large, with 38 to 48 in the complete lateral line.
-Third, the anal fin contains 7 rays.
+A barbel is present at the posterior end of the mandible.
+The scales are large, with 38 to 48 in the complete lateral line.
+The anal fin has 7 rays.
 Body color is coppery on the back and upper sides, shading to silvery on the sides, and whitish-yellow on the belly.
 Breeding males have a distinctive carmine-colored patch behind each eye, orange-colored dorsal and anal fins, and the head has a pinkish-bluish wash with prominent white tubercles.
 Young fish have reddish-colored caudal fins, a distinct lateral band, and a caudal fin spot.
 These characteristics fade in adulthood.
-Scales along the back and upper sides may appear cross hatched.
-Hornyhead chubs have a large, slightly oblique, and terminal mouth.
+Scales along the back and upper sides may look cross hatched.
+Hornyhead Chubs have a large, slightly oblique, and terminal mouth.
 Hooked pharyngeal teeth on broad arches are arranged in a 1, 4-4, 1 formula.
-The dorsal fin, inserted slightly behind the pelvic fin, contains 8 rays, while pectoral fins contain from 14 to 16, and pelvic fins contain 8 rays.
+The dorsal fin, inserted slightly behind the pelvic fin, has 8 rays, while pectoral fins have 14 to 16, and pelvic fins have 8 rays.

-Hornyhead chubs inhabit clear, small to medium-sized streams with sand and gravel bottoms.
+Hornyhead chubs live in clear, small to medium-sized streams with sand and gravel bottoms.
 They are found near riffle areas but away from the current.
-Their preferred habitat contains aquatic vegetation.
+Their preferred habitat has aquatic vegetation.